Risk is a part of life. Accidents happen.

 - Property damage

 This coverage is mandatory in every state.
 Were you to cause an accident—and be considered the one at fault—it would cover injuries to the third party.
 Coverage typically extends to physical injuries, pain and suffering, and even death.
 Driving is inherently risky.
 Should you run a red light or not see someone in your blind spot when merging, that could result in an accident with bodily injury.
-Were that to happen, your car insurance would help shield you from liability, particularly the costs associated with the accident and injury.
+Were that to happen, your auto liability insurance would help shield you, particularly the costs associated with the accident and injury.
 Most every insurance policy will include two coverage limits:

 Required minimum coverage requirements vary on a state-by-state basis.
-For example, in California, minimum coverage levels are $15,000/$30,000, meaning that policy limits the coverage to $15,000 per person in an accident, and $30,000 total in an accident.
+For example, in California, minimum coverage levels are $15,000/$30,000, meaning that policy limits provide $15,000 per person in an accident, and $30,000 total if an accident results in injury or death to more than one person.

 These are just the minimum requirements.
 And, as you might have considered, they’re hardly enough to cover a serious injury.
 So, it’s usually recommended you have a higher policy limit, since just a single trip to the hospital can cost tens of thousands of dollars.

 This third-party liability insurance helps you cover damages you caused with your vehicle to someone else’s property.
 Although it’s typically used to pay for damages to another driver’s car, it can also apply to their property (like their mailbox or garage).
 Say you’re driving in your neighborhood and a dog runs across the road.
 You swerve to avoid it.
 Should your preventative actions cause you to drive through the neighbor’s fence, you could be held liable for property damage.
 In this scenario, your insurance could help cover these costs.
 Similar to bodily injury, the required coverages vary by state and are often lower than what most experts would recommend.
-So, if you want to be safe, your property damage limit should be at least $50,000.
+So, if you want to be safe, consider using $50,000 as a minimum property damage coverage limit.

 Business owners policy (BOP)